brainhack-school2020/BHS_Project_dMRI/README.md

 The "Diffusion MRI reconstruction project" will rely on the following tools:
  * Python3: coding language used to complete this project (Python2 also needed for some special packages).
  * Github and git: to organize this project and make version control
- * Jupyter Notebook: to edit
+ * Jupyter Notebook: to file code, visualizations and results
- * DIPY to be used as analysis package of diffuison MRI data for Python.
- * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text.
+ * [Markdown](https://guides.github.com/features/mastering-markdown/), to structure the text in README and Jupyter Notebook
  * Visual Studio Code: to be code editor
- * matplotlib
+ * Nipype: to use FSL command preprocessing  image data
+ * DIPY: to be used as diffuison tensor imaging (DTI) fitting and denoising
+ * matplotlib, plotly and ipython widgets: data visualization
  * Linux (Ubuntu 20.04)